Declaration of Sustainability

 We, therefore, agree to strive for continuous progressive improvement and to practice transparency in annually auditing our organizations in the following areas:

-Distribution and Sourcing—We will strive to produce, pack, transport, and distribute products from field to market using the most efficient means possible with the most environmentally responsible renewable fuel sources.
+Distribution—We will strive to produce, pack, transport, and distribute products from field to market using the most efficient means possible with the most environmentally responsible renewable fuel sources.
 We will systematically improve our energy efficiency, reduce our energy consumption, and reduce food-miles whenever possible.

-Energy Use—We will strive to store, process, distribute and vend our products using energy resources in the most resourceful means possible with energy efficiency best management practices.
+Energy—We will strive to store, process, distribute and vend our products using energy resources in the most resourceful means possible with energy efficiency best management practices.
 We will utilize the most environmentally responsible renewable energy opportunities whenever possible such as solar, wind, hydro, and geothermal.

-Water Use and Quality— We will strive to reduce our use of fresh water and to optimize our operations to be so that all water use is as efficient as possible.
+Water—We will strive to reduce our use of fresh water and to optimize our operations to be so that all water use is as efficient as possible.
 We will raise awareness of regional and local water issues through education and information sharing.
 We commit to managing our water resources with the realization that multiple water stressors exist today, creating a situation where water is an increasingly scarce resource.

-Solid Waste Reduction—We will strive to reduce waste at the source and treat waste in a way that sustains all living systems, through reusing, donating, recycling, and composting.
+Waste—We will strive to reduce waste at the source and treat waste in a way that sustains all living systems, through reusing, donating, recycling, and composting.
 When necessary we will utilize environmentally sound disposal systems.
 We will continually redesign our operations so that eventually “waste” will be eliminated because all material will become the raw material for new products and uses.

-Packaging and Marketing Materials— We will strive to implement a zero-waste approach to packaging.
+Packaging— We will strive to implement a zero-waste approach to packaging.
 This will entail:

 1) reducing the amount of packaging we use, 2) actively participating in the development of packaging that is reusable, recyclable, and/or biodegradable; 3) considering packaging material contents when making all purchasing decisions, and 4) collaborating with buyers and suppliers on creative solutions which eliminate unsustainable packaging throughout the value chain.

-Labor—We acknowledge that those communities, which protect and work the land are particularly vulnerable and must be treated fairly.
+Labor—We acknowledge that those communities which protect and work the land are particularly vulnerable and must be treated fairly.
 We will strive to ensure that growers and handlers of food products collaborate to guarantee basic labor rights and verifiable improvements in the lives of farm workers and their communities.
 We will work to ensure that all workers are given the opportunity to give feedback about their needs and wants.
 We will develop and implement company policies, procedures, training and internal reporting structures to ensure commitment to good labor practices throughout our organization.
 These labor practices will include ensuring that we compensate our employees to enable them to meet at least their basic needs and provide the opportunity to improve their skill and capability in order to raise their social and economic opportunities, promoting equal opportunity for our employees at all levels of the company, and provide a safe and healthy workplace.

-Animal Care—We will strive to ensure that livestock have access to clean and sufficient food and water; that their environment is not dangerous to their health; that they have sufficient protection from weather elements; that they have sufficient space allowance in order for them to move naturally including access to pasture; and other features to ensure the safety, health and comfort of the animal.
-In addition, that managers and caretakers be thoroughly trained, skilled and competent in animal husbandry and welfare, and have good working knowledge of their system and the livestock in their care.
+Animal Care—We will strive to ensure that livestock and poultry have access to clean and sufficient food and water; that their environment is not dangerous to their health; that they have sufficient protection from weather elements; that they have sufficient space allowance in order for them to move naturally including access to pasture; and other features to ensure the safety, health and comfort of the animal.
+In addition, that managers and caretakers be thoroughly trained, skilled and competent in animal husbandry and welfare, and have good working knowledge of their system and the livestock and poultry in their care.

-Sustainability Education (Internal & External)— We will strive to provide consumers, employees, our communities, and the media accurate, useful and timely information about all of the areas listed in this document.
+Consumer Education—We will strive to provide consumers, employees, our communities, and the media accurate, useful and timely information about all of the areas listed in this document.

-Governance and Community Engagement—We will strive to review our progress toward these goals on a regular basis by conducting self audits and being transparent with all employees and the public with the results.
+Governance—We will strive to review our progress toward these goals on a regular basis by conducting self audits and being transparent with all employees and the public with the results.
 We will actively engage in communication across the trade to solve sustainability related challenges and will facilitate dialogue regarding action.